-Since our founding in 2006 as the first, and still only, public graduate journalism school in the northeast, we have embraced the school’s mission to provide greater access to students from all income levels, races, and ethnicities, and to bring reporters with more diverse voices and lived experiences into our profession.
+Since our founding in 2006 as the first public graduate journalism school in the northeast, we have embraced the school’s mission to provide greater access to students from all income levels, races, and ethnicities, and to bring reporters with more diverse voices and lived experiences into our profession.

 To support that mission, we have intentionally taken a non-traditional approach to admissions, offered scholarships to more than half our students, and provided a living stipend to any student whose required summer internship is unpaid.
 In 2016, we launched the nation’s first bilingual graduate journalism program to strengthen our students’ ability to report for and with Latinx communities.
 In the last five years, as these statistics show, more than half our students have identified as Black, Hispanic, Asian, or multiracial.
 An increasing number has identified as transgender, non-binary, or gender non-conforming.

 As the school has grown, we have also developed programs for mid-career and executive level journalists, and in doing so, we have maintained our commitment to diversity.
 More than half the participants in those training, certificate, and executive programs are women and people of color.